 You don’t need to use as much willpower to keep up a good habit once it becomes a routine.

-#2 Keep an Eye on How You Are Acting in Relation to Your Objective
+#2 Keep an Eye on Your Objective and Stick to Your Plan

 Self-control makes it harder for someone to become easily sidetracked.
 Make a detailed plan for completing your lesser goals and ultimate objective.
 Include the “nitty-gritty” little things you can do now, tomorrow, and later this week along with deadlines for each target.